 Investor.gov is an online resource of the SEC that helps individuals invest wisely and avoid fraud.
-The Office of Investor Education of the SEC produces information to help individuals become a better-educated investor, it offers educational seminars, annual teacher training program focused on financial education, and partners with federal agencies, state regulators, and other investor literacy initiatives.
+The Office of Investor Education of the SEC produces information to help individuals become better-educated investors, it offers educational seminars, an annual teacher training program focused on financial education, and partners with federal agencies, state regulators, and other investor literacy initiatives.

 Office of the Comptroller of the Currency (Website)

-The Office of the Comptroller of the Currency (OCC) is to charter, regulate, and supervise all national banks and federal savings association.
-The OCC produces a directory that provides information on financial literacy resources, issues and events that are important to bankers, organizations, and consumers of all ages.
+The OCC produces a directory that provides information on financial literacy resources, issues, and events that are important to bankers, organizations and consumers of all ages.
 The directory includes descriptions and contact information for a sampling of organizations that have undertaken financial literacy initiatives as a primary mission, government programs, fact sheets, newsletters, conference materials, publications, and links to Web sites.
 To link to the directory, click on the link to the right and type in “financial education” in the Search box.

-TreasuryDirect is run by the United States Treasury and allows American individuals investors to purchase Treasury securities from the United States government.
-The website allows money to be deposited from and withdrawn to personal bank accounts, and allows rolling repurchase of securities as the currently held item mature.
+TreasuryDirect is run by the United States Treasury and allows American individuals investors to purchase Treasury securities from the U.S. government.
+The website allows money to be deposited into and withdrawn from personal bank accounts and allows rolling repurchase of securities.

 U.S. Department of Agriculture (Website)

-The U.S. Department of Agriculture is the U.S. federal executive department responsible for developing and executing federal government policy on farming, agriculture, forestry, and food.
-The Department of Agriculture aims to meet the needs of farmers and ranchers, promote agriculture trade and production, work to assure food safety, protect natural resources, foster rural communities, and end hunger in the United States and abroad.
+The Department of Agriculture aims to meet the needs of farmers and ranchers, promote agricultural trade and production, work to assure food safety, protect natural resources, foster rural communities, and end hunger in the United States and abroad.

 U.S. Department of Labor (Website)

-The U.S. Department of Labor is a cabinet level department of the U.S. federal government and is responsible for the occupational safety, wage and hour standards, unemployment insurance benefits, re-employment services, and some economic statistics.
-The Department of Labor has deemed financial education, asset development, and work & tax incentives critical to improving the economic self-sufficiency of all workers, and maybe important for people with disabilities as well.
+The U.S. Department of Labor is responsible for the occupational safety, wage and hour standards, unemployment insurance benefits, re-employment services, and some economic statistics.
+The Department of Labor has deemed financial education, asset development, and work & tax incentives critical to improving the economic self-sufficiency of all workers.

 U.S. Department of Treasury (Website)

 The Treasury Department is the executive agency responsible for promoting economic prosperity and ensuring the financial security of the United States.
-The role of the Treasury is the steward of the U.S. economic and financial systems, and as an influential participant in the world economy.
-The Treasury Department.
-Treasury offers many financial education resources (see link) in addition to the MyMoney.gov website.
+The Treasury Department offers many financial education resources on its site.
 Treasury also oversees the President’s Advisory Council on Financial Capability for Young Americans and the Financial Literacy and Education Council.